 Da Vinci’s Designers decided to solve the problem of squirrels invading bird feeders by designing an improved squirrel-proof feeder that closes when a squirrel approaches the feeder from the top or the bottom and won’t pour out seed if the squirrel shakes the feeder.
 For the regional competition, the team created a prototype by combining parts of an existing bird feeder with a 2-liter soda bottle, some PVC pipe, and of course, duct tape.

 My son learned to use Autodesk Inventor and modeled the pieces he wanted to make for their next iterations of the prototype.
-Logic PD donated time on their Stratasys 3D printer to help the team create his designed components.
+Compass Electronics Solutions donated time on their Stratasys 3D printer to help the team create his designed components.

 Work, Play, and Systems Engineering